ucbepic/docetl/docs/concepts/pipelines.md

 ### Datasets

 Datasets define the input data for your pipeline.
-They are collections of documents, where each document is an object in a JSON list.
+They are collections of documents, where each document is an object in a JSON list (or row in a CSV file).
 Datasets are typically specified in the YAML configuration file, indicating the type and path of the data source.
 For example:

 ```yaml
 datasets: